23 Feb Dog Depression: 5 Warning Signs Your Dog Is Unhappy

 This is probably the easiest sign to spot.
 All dogs love to play, go on walks or socialise with their canine friends.
 As such, when they don’t get excited every time you put on their leashes, your dog may be suffering from dog depression.
 If your pup suddenly becomes less enthusiastic or active as compared to the past during playtime, be sure to make a trip to the vet.

 When one is depressed, one usually experiences an appetite change, whether it’d be a loss or a sudden increase.
 Similarly, your dog’s interest in food may also undergo a change.
 If you notice an appetite change, perhaps it’s time to have your furkid checked by your vet.

 Depression can take many forms, which is why it may be hard to take notice of the said illness.
-The worst part about this mental illness is that it may manifest and develop into physical ailments such as heart attack gastrointestinal problems.
+The worst part about this mental illness is that it may manifest and develop into physical ailments, such as heart attack and gastrointestinal problems.
 When your dog reaches that point, you’ll need to bring them to an emergency vet in Singapore immediately, or it’d be too late.

 Remember to also source for a 24-hour vet clinic should anything happen and consult your veterinarian to help determine the underlying cause, figuring out what changes can be made to make your furry friend happy again.